-It is not uncommon for one academic year to be made up of over five classes, each with more than forty students; a consequence of Japan’s high population density.
+It is not uncommon for one academic year to be made up of over five classes, each with more than 40 students; a consequence of Japan’s high population density.
 School uniforms are often mandatory from junior high onwards, especially in public schools.
 Non-academic education forms a large part of the Japanese education system, especially in junior high schools.
 Classes such as home economics, cooking, tailoring and wood/metal work are often compulsory for both sexes.
 Extra-curricular activities are also often mandatory in Japan, and constitute a large part of Japanese youths’ social lives.
-Students are encouraged to excel in (at least) one activity, and to also develop strong bonds within the group.
+Students are encouraged to excel in (at least) one activity and to also develop strong bonds within the group.
 These “clubs” (クラブ, 部活動) demand daily participation, both before and after school classes, and sometimes even on weekends.

 Doubling, in other words being held back 1 year, is not common in Japan: students move up the education system regardless of what their grades are, and only repeat a year in extreme cases.
-Often students will form work groups to learn together and support the weaker members.
+Often students will form workgroups to learn together and support the weaker members.

 In the public school system (and some private), students face entrance exams (nyuugaku shiken 入学試験) for junior high, high school and higher education.
 Some private schools provide education from nursery level all the way to high school (and sometimes even university), in which case there are no entrance exams to worry about – but these are exceptions to the rule.
 Students are expected to differentiate themselves according to their academic interests, intellectual capabilities and extra-curricular skills with these exams.

 This explains Japan’s fixation with “public versus private school” dichotomy (公立対私立): whereas the average Japanese child will attend a public primary school, once they are to start junior high, students (and their parents) strive to become accepted in the “best schools possible”, which is often considered to be private schools.
-This goes back to the fact that universities, and employers will largely evaluate a potential candidate by their education background.
+This goes back to the fact that universities and employers will largely evaluate a potential candidate by their educational background.
 Therefore the more “prestigious” and “expensive” the school attended, the better the candidate’s chances of entering a prominent higher education institution or workplace.

-At the university level this order changes again, as the top universities in Japan are still the public ones (e.g. Tokyo University and Kyoto University), though private universities like Keio and Waseda also rank very high.
+At the university level, this order changes again, as the top universities in Japan are still the public ones (e.g. Tokyo University and Kyoto University), though private universities like Keio and Waseda also rank very high.